Institute of Cost Accountants of India

-The Institute of Cost Accountants of India (ICMAI), which was also known as The Institute of Cost & Works Accountants of India (ICWAI) is a professional accountancy body in India.
-It is under the ownership of Ministry of Corporate Affairs of the Government of India.
-It has as its prime responsibility (by the Ministry of Corporate Affairs) to contribute to the cost and management accounting profession at the global level.
+The Institute of Cost Accountants of India (ICMAI), which was previously known as the Institute of Cost & Works Accountants of India (ICWAI), is a professional accountancy body under the Ministry of Corporate Affairs, Government of India.
+It has as its prime responsibility, as assigned by the Ministry, to promote and develop the cost and management accounting profession at the global level.